 if you’re a CFA level 2 candidate, focus on asset valuation and practice your analytical skills.

-Also, get accustomed to the form of the exam as you study.
-Test your knowledge as often as possible using exam-type questions.
-This is how you make the quality time of your CFA exam prep: when you choose the best studying strategies to optimize your chances of passing the exam.
+Also, get accustomed to the form of the exam as you study – test your knowledge as often as possible using exam-type questions to optimize your chances of passing the exam.

-You can find many useful study tools inside our CFA Study Planner:
+You can find exam-type QUESTIONS inside our CFA Study Planner:

 CFA Curriculum - Summing Up

-Let’s state it explicitly: the knowledge of your CFA Curriculum is crucial.
-Thus, if you don’t have enough time to read it from cover to cover (or from the first to last e-page), you should at least flick (or scroll) through it every now and then so as to study the bolded bits or analyze all types of examples, practice problems or exhibits.
+Let’s state it explicitly: To pass your CFA exam, you must know your CFA curriculum well.
+So, if you don’t have enough time to read it from cover to cover (or from the first to last e-page), you should at least flick (or scroll) through it every now and then so as to study the bolded bits or analyze all types of examples, practice problems or exhibits.

 And if you’re struggling with your study time, here’s for you a tricky way to aid curriculum absorption: